Skip to main content

 Frequently asked — therapy in Richardson, Texas

-Can I see a therapist by video from Richardson?
+Where can I see a licensed therapist near Richardson?

 What if I'm in a mental health crisis in Richardson?